Agents

 3. Suggest improvements with code examples

-4. Prioritize: security > correctness > performance > style
+Prioritize: security > correctness > performance > style"""

-Tools are the capabilities you give agents.
-Agents select and execute tools based on their reasoning:
+Tools are functions the agent can call.
+Agents select tools based on reasoning:

 @tool.function(auto_schema=True)